ankita34359/Complete-JavaScript/00_Lecture:  Introduction to Programming and ECMA in JavaScript/00_Notes.md

 ### Example of Programming:

-Imagine you want your computer to add two numbers:
+Suppose we want your computer to add two numbers:
 ```
 let number1 = 5;
 let number2 = 10;
 let sum = number1 + number2;
 console.log("The sum is: " + sum);
 ```

 Here, the program:

 Stores two numbers.

 Add them together.

 Displays the result.

-What is ECMA in JavaScript?
+## What is ECMA in JavaScript?

 ECMA (European Computer Manufacturers Association) is an organization that sets standards for technologies, including programming languages.

 JavaScript follows a standard called ECMAScript (ES).
 This standard ensures that JavaScript works consistently across different platforms and browsers.

 Key Versions of ECMAScript:
 ES5 (2009): Introduced features like strict mode and array methods.
 ES6 (2015): A major update with features like let, const, arrow functions, and classes.